kontent-ai/data-ops/src/commands/migrations/README.md

 - [`add`](#migrations-add-command): Create a new migration script.
 - [`run`](#migrations-run-command): Execute migration scripts against a Kontent.ai environment.

 > [!CAUTION]
 >
-> The data-ops migration tools support only JavaScript files.
-If you write your migrations in TypeScript or any other language, you must transpile your code before running them.
+> `migrations run` only loads JavaScript files.
+If you write your migrations in TypeScript or any other language, you must transpile them before running.
-> Also, the tool can only work with ES Modules - ensure you use ES `.js` scripts or transpile your `.ts` files into ES Modules.
+>
+> Generated migrations are ES Modules by default.
+Pass `--moduleFormat cjs` to `migrations add` to get CommonJS instead.

 ---